LLHD Dialect

 Syntax:

-instruction suspends execution of a process until any of the
+terminator suspends execution of the parent process until

 Example: